HL7Norway/ig-template/README.md

-# hl7 norway ig template for IG Publisher
+# HL7 norway ig template for IG Publisher
-this is a very basic fhir implementation guide template based on from the [fhir.base.template](https://github.com/HL7/ig-template-base) for the [IG Publisher](https://wiki.hl7.org/IG_Publisher_Documentation)
+This is a basic fhir implementation guide template based on from the [fhir.base.template](https://github.com/HL7/ig-template-base) for the [IG Publisher](https://wiki.hl7.org/IG_Publisher_Documentation)

 ## Features